 - ACDF surgery does not successfully relieve pain symptoms

-- Difficulty swallowing (dysphasia)
+- Difficulty swallowing (dysphagia)

 - Bone graft or implant fails to heal properly and create a fusion

-- Injury to vocal cord nerves
+- Injury to the vocal cord nerves

 - Nerve root damage